Publishing certificates

 Generating and publishing files for WKD

 Web Key Directory (WKD) is another way of distributing certificates.
-It defines a scheme which translates an email address into a URL (actually there are two schemes).
-That corresponds to an accordingly configured webserver which delivers the certificates upon request.
+It defines a scheme which translates an email address into a URL (there are actually two schemes) that corresponds with a suitably configured webserver that will return the certificates upon request.

 $ sq network wkd publish --create --domain example.com /tmp/foo

-The above command will generate a directory structure according to the 'advanced method', to be used as content for https://openpgpkey.example.com/.well-known/openpgp/...
+The above command will generate a directory structure according to the advanced method, to be used as content for https://openpgpkey.example.com/.well-known/openpgp/....
+If you need the direct method (the second scheme, https://example.com/.well-known/openpgp/...), add --method direct to the command:

 $ sq network wkd publish --create --method direct --domain example.com /tmp/foo